 I’m now in a MUCH better relationship with a MUCH healthier woman.
 If you’ve ever gone through a brutal break-up, somewhere in the back of your mind you wonder (as I did), if you will ever even WANT to be with someone else again.

 And you wonder, and this is the worst part, if there is something terribly, terribly wrong with YOU.
+I’ll tell you now, it’s INCREDIBLY difficult to get over it.
+Learning how to get over a breakup was part of the healing process, and I worked at it tirelessly.

 If you follow me here at Cutting Edge Image Consulting, you might have noticed that I suddenly stopped posting and working in 2009.
 I dropped out of sight.
 My confidence as a dating coach/image consultant took a pounding through this process.